spxp/spxp-specs/SPXP-Spec.md

 know yet if we need a secondary mechanism that performs a key rollover while the key has not been compromised.
 This also includes the question if profile key needs to have a validity period.

-##### Links to other profiles should include public key
-This protocol clearly defines in 1.3 that the signing key takes precedence over the profile URI.
-However, whenever this protocol references other profiles, e.g. in the list of friends, the place in posts or the hometown and location of a profile, it only includes the profile URI.
-So it is possible that the profile behind a specific URI gets replaced after the linking profile created the link, and the URI does no longer reflect the profiles intention.
-Instead, it should use an object combining the public key with the URI.
-The link should only be displayed if the public key matches.

 ##### Profile relocation
 We only define that the profile signing key takes precedence over the profile URI, but we do not give any procedures or examples how a profile can actually seamlesly move from one URI to another.